 Pennsylvania was also home to Benjamin Franklin, who exemplified the Enlightenment spirit as well as any American.
 Franklin fled Puritan Boston as a teenager, finding refuge in comparatively cosmopolitan Philadelphia.
 He was a printer by trade — most famous for his own fact- and wisdom-filled annual Poor Richard’s Almanack (PDF) — and a true polymath with multiple interests and a strong curiosity.
 As a sixteen-year-old, Franklin anonymously contributed to his brother James’ New England Courant under the name “Mrs. Silence Dogood,” boosting circulation with opinionated witticisms (without James’ knowledge) while also typesetting and selling papers on the street.
 Franklin also published Quaker Benjamin Lay’s All Slave-Keepers That Keep the Innocent in Bondage, Apostates (1738), that historian Marcus Rediker called a “founding text of Atlantic antislavery.”

 As an adult, Franklin became a serious scientist.
 He rejected the traditional interpretation of lightning being a manifestation of God’s anger as being lazy and superstitious, choosing instead to investigate the real cause using science.
 He arrived at the theory of lightning being caused by electricity and even developed a tool to control its destructive force through his modification of the lightning rod (lightning strikes were a common cause of fires and, without pressurized water hoses, people had no effective means to douse fires).
 Franklin laid the groundwork for batteries by storing electricity in a Leyden jar, developed the concepts of positive and negative charges, coined the terms conductor and electrician, and hoped that humans would someday be able to harness electrical energy for their own purposes.
+That, too, was in the Enlightenment spirit.

-Franklin also invented bifocals, the Franklin stove, the glass harmonica, daylight savings, the post office, and theorized about how the Gulf Stream from the Caribbean warmed Europe.
+Franklin invented bifocals, the Franklin stove, the glass harmonica, daylight savings, and the post office, and properly theorized about how the Gulf Stream from the Caribbean warmed Europe.
 He pioneered demographics in his study of colonial Americans’ migration patterns.
-Franklin asked questions and, when confronted with practical problems, he furthered progress by inventing new solutions.
+Franklin asked questions and, when confronted with practical problems, furthered progress by inventing new solutions.
 For instance, his brother’s catheter was uncomfortable, so he invented a more flexible one.
 If that’s not practical, what is?
 He was constantly researching and coming up with new medical ideas, some useful others less so.
 Franklin helped transform Philadelphia into the first true city in America, with a hospital, fire and police departments, libraries, and paved, numbered and lit streets.
 Franklin established the colonies’ first volunteer fire department there in 1736.
 Philadelphia’s grid street system influenced cities throughout America and it started the first medical colleges in the colonies, named for Penn and Jefferson.

 Franklin’s Deism was typical of the Founders, as was his Enlightenment politics.
 Since America was born at the height of the Enlightenment, the Revolution presented its founders with an opportunity to ensconce representative government in a country starting from scratch.
 Through republicanism, along with its endorsement of science and technology, the Enlightenment lives on in contemporary America.
 While Jefferson was wrong that orthodox faiths would soon give way to Deism or Unitarianism, people of all faiths live in a technologically advancing world and share at least some subconscious belief in the scientific method.
 Few among us would rush to a church instead of a hospital if injured or sick, and no one is advocating replacing First Responders with ministers on the other end of 911 calls.
 We drive cars and trucks and live in homes and talk on phones invented and improved on by application of the scientific method.
-But gone is the philosophes’ blind faith in progress as a uniformly good thing since people today realize that science will never solve all our problems and can even create new ones of its own like pollution, carcinogens, overpopulation, and weapons of mass destruction.
+But gone is the philosophes’ blind faith in progress as a uniformly good thing since people today realize that science will never solve all our problems and can even create new ones of its own like pollution, carcinogens, overpopulation, cyber-attacks, and weapons of mass destruction.

 In addition, Masonic imagery worked its way onto American currency and iconic structures like the Washington Monument and Statue of Liberty, a gift of French Masons to America to celebrate the Union’s victory in the Civil War.
 The political structure of Masonic lodges, with their system of checks-and-balances and one-man-one-vote, is similar to the U.S. Constitution — likely because they both developed during the Enlightenment.